Lee Family Vacation to the Mennonite Relief Sale

 “What’s a Mennonite Relief Auction?”
 Well, for starters, the 2015 Peach Cobbler Mennonite Relief Auction will take place on September 11 (Fri 6-9pm) and 12 (Sat 8-early afternoon) at the Georgia National Fairgrounds, I-75 Exit 135 in Perry, Georgia.
 Admission is free and the public is cordially invited to attend all events.

 Relief sales are unique celebratory auctions organized by Mennonites across the United States and Canada to raise funds for people in need around the world.
 All items for sale at the auction are donated and sold to benefit Mennonite Central Committee (MCC), a worldwide ministry of Anabaptist churches that responds to basic human needs and works for peace and justice.
 The sale also benefits Christian Aid Ministries, a similar relief organization of the Amish and Mennonites.

-The menu of activities on Friday and Saturday includes a hymn sing and sale preview beginning at 7:00 p.m., Friday.
+The menu of activities on Friday and Saturday (September 11-12) is multifaceted, with a hymn sing and sale preview beginning at 7:00 p.m., Friday.
+If you miss the Mennonite a capella singing on Friday, pick up a CD of rich 4-part harmony singing on Saturday.
 Saturday’s events begin with a sale preview and breakfast at 8:00 a.m.
 The auction begins shortly after at 9:00 a.m. — don’t miss the delicious quilts, sumptuous handicrafts, and yummy antiques.
 If you come too late, you won’t be there for the best items as the auction ends mid afternoon when all is sold and gone!
-There is a quilting demonstration, children’s activities, & a homemade craft corner!
-BUT most of all you are welcome to some down-right good home cooking — barbequed chicken and peach cobbler!
-Everyone is welcome!
+So come early, and add a little pepper to your menu of activities by visiting a hand quilting demonstration, the children’s activities, or the Homemade Craft Corner!
+BUT most of all welcome to some down-right good home cooking — barbequed chicken and peach cobbler!